21 Pottery Wheel Throwing Tips

 8. Use a Modeling Tool to Check Centering

 A simple trick to ensure your clay is centered is to use a Wooden Modeling Tool.
-Use the pointy end of the modeling tool and place it gently against the clay.
+Use the pointy end of the modeling tool to gently press it against the clay.
 Hold your modeling tool steady with both hands to keep it in one spot.
 Then, slowly turn the pottery wheel.

-If you have a line only on one side, you know that you’re off-center.
+If you have a line on only one side, you know you’re off-center.
 Cone your clay back up.
 Anchor your hand, press down, and then try it again.
 When there are thin lines all the way around, your Clay is centered.

 9 Check the Thickness of Your Clay

-If you’re unsure of how thick the base of the clay is, using a Needle Tool is the best way to find out.
+If you’re unsure how thick the clay base is, using a Needle Tool is the best way to find out.
 Stick the needle tool in the bottom of the pot until it hits the potter’s wheel.

 Slide your index finger down the needle tool until your finger touches the clay.
-Keep your finger in place on the needle tool as you remove the needle tool from the clay.
+Keep your finger on the needle tool as you remove it from the clay.

 The thickness of the bottom is the distance between your finger and the tip of the needle.
 The thickness will determine whether or not you want to trim the bottom of the pot.
 If you’re trimming, leave around half an inch.

-After removing the piece with the Wire Cutter and trimming it, you should be left with a quarter of an inch of clay on the bottom.
+After removing the piece with the Wire Cutter and trimming it, you should be left with a quarter-inch of clay on the bottom.

 If you allow your piece to just dry off the bat or wheel, you want at least a quarter of an inch of clay on the bottom.
 Checking the thickness regularly will help you get a feel for the right depth